muneer85/rf-diffraction-loss/README.md

 -	Communications Toolbox
 -	Phased Array System Toolbox

+## Output Sample
+The user is expected to get results and figures similar to the following:

 ## Referncies
 [1] “Propagation by diffraction,” Int.
 Telecommun.
 Union (ITU), Geneva, Switzerland, ITU-Recommendation P. 526–15, 2019.